dresende/node-orm-old/README.md

 ****

-**This project has moved to https://github.com/dresende/node-orm2**
+**This project was moved to https://github.com/dresende/node-orm2**

 ****